kvn219/git-trends/README.md

 # Git-trends

-**A simple command line application to search repositories trending on github.**
+**A simple command line application to search repositories trending on GitHub.**

 Git-trends lets you look through a list of popular repositories, access them on your browser, and save results to your local computer using the [google/go-github](https://github.com/google/go-github) package.
+I'm writing this app to learn Golang.
+So feel free to send me a message or submit an issue if you have any tips, suggestions, or comments.

 ## Getting started